PureVPN Vs CyberGhost in New Zealand Comparison 2023

 PureVPN Vs CyberGhost in New Zealand: Customer Support

 |Searchable Knowledge Base||Yes||Yes|

 |Live Chat Support||Yes||No|

-PureVPN and Cyberghost both offer support in the form of live chat, video guides, knowledge base, FAQs, email, and tickets.
+PureVPN and CyberGhost both offer support in the form of live chat, video guides, knowledge base, FAQs, email, and tickets in New Zealand.
 All of these are good options to receive support.

 The second best option for most is email support.
 So, I went a little further with my testing to analyze the response times from both providers as well.

 Below you can see the stats of both providers on the basis of four different questions.